 It doesn’t matter which!
-Campers are free to bring a large duffel bag, a decorated trunk, a suitcase with or without wheels, a large plastic tub, or even a set of plastic drawers.
-There’s no need to buy anything specific, whatever you have at home will work just fine.
-Please note that all our cabins and bunks are different, so there’s no guarantee that your luggage will fit under the bed.
-However, our awesome counselors will help you store your luggage so that it’s out of the way of cabin fun.
+Campers are free to bring a large duffel bag, a suitcase with or without wheels, a large plastic tub, or even a set of plastic drawers.
+There’s no need to buy anything specific, whatever you have at home will work just fine, but we don’t recommend large trunks because of their size.
+Please note that all our cabins and bunks are different, so there’s no guarantee that luggage will fit under the bed.
+However, our awesome counselors will help campers store luggage so that it’s out of the way of cabin fun.

-Pack comfortable clothes that are OK to get messy.
+Pack comfortable clothes that are okay to get messy and are adventure-ready.
 Kids go through more clothes at camp than you’d expect.
 While they’re actively enjoying the outdoors, they’re actively getting dirty too!
-Please ensure your camper has enough clothes to change a couple of times each day to stay comfortable, healthy and dry.
+Please ensure your camper has enough clothes to change a couple of times each day to stay comfortable, healthy, and dry.

 Our Camp Store does have some great CF swag.
 However, you’ll want to ensure your camper has enough of their own clothes to last at least a week and a half.
 For our campers staying multiple weeks, we’ll do your laundry for you towards the end of each week.

 Although it is summer camp, it can be cool at night, so include a few sets of warm clothes on your camp packing list.
-Afternoon showers are fairly common in Virginia, so a light rain jacket is a must.
+Afternoon rain showers are fairly common in Virginia, so a light waterproof jacket is a must.

 What’s the thing we hear our counselors say more often than anything else?
 “Don’t forget your sunscreen and bug spray!”
 Campers enjoy many activities around our forests and fields, and bug spray is especially important in the mornings and evenings.

-Lastly, it’s always a good idea for campers to bring a small backpack to carry their belongings between activities.
-Backpacks are handy to keep your towel, bathing suit, water bottle, sunscreen, bug spray, an extra pair of socks, and that perfectly shaped pet rock you just found!
+It’s always a good idea for campers to bring a small backpack to carry their belongings between activities.
+Backpacks are handy to keep a towel, bathing suit, water bottle, sunscreen, bug spray, an extra pair of socks, and that perfectly shaped pet rock you just found!

 Campers should come with at least one bath towel and one beach towel, but extras are always recommended for campers who will be swimming multiple times during the day.

-Campers who fly into camp from other states and countries can receive camp linens on arrival, if requested in advance.
+Campers who fly into camp from other states and countries can receive camp linens on arrival.
 Camp linen sets include a pillow, blanket, sheets, and towels and are refreshed at the end of each week.

 Horseback riding gear

-If you’re in 1-Hour Riding or Half Day Riding, there’s no need to buy special riding pants.
-Any long pants that cover your whole leg are fine.
-It’s important to be comfortable when riding, so bringing some extra pairs of socks and long pants is always a good idea.
-If you don’t have riding boots, hard-soled shoes with a heel are just as good.
-If you have your own helmet, as long as it’s ASTM-approved you’re welcome to bring it to camp.
-There’s no need to bring your own tack and grooming supplies though–we have plenty here!
+If your camper is in Traditional Camp and has signed up for Horseback Riding as an add-on activity, there’s no need to buy special riding gear.
+It’s important to be comfortable when riding, so bringing some extra pairs of boot socks and long pants is always a good idea.
+If you don’t have riding boots you can wear ours, or most hard-soled shoes with a heel are just as good.
+If you have your own helmet, you’re welcome to bring it to camp as long as it’s ASTM-approved.
+There’s no need to bring your own tack and grooming supplies though – we have plenty here!